BitgesellOfficial/bitgesell/doc/build-unix.md

 Note:
 Enabling wallet support requires either compiling against a Berkeley DB newer than 4.8 (package `db`) using `--with-incompatible-bdb`, or building and depending on a local version of Berkeley DB 4.8.
 The readily available Arch Linux packages are currently built using
-`--with-incompatible-bdb` according to the [PKGBUILD](https://projects.archlinux.org/svntogit/community.git/tree/BGL/trunk/PKGBUILD).
+`--with-incompatible-bdb` according to the [PKGBUILD](https://github.com/archlinux/svntogit-community/blob/packages/bitcoin/trunk/PKGBUILD).
-As mentioned above, when maintaining portability of the wallet between the standard BGL Core distributions and independently built node software is desired, Berkeley DB 4.8 must be used.
+As mentioned above, when maintaining portability of the wallet between the standard Bitgesell Core distributions and independently built node software is desired, Berkeley DB 4.8 must be used.